Kevin Rosier: Ultimate Fighting Championship

 In 1993, with only three weeks notice, Rosier elicited the help of his former student World Kickboxing Champion A.J.
 Verel to coach and train him for UFC 1, the very first mixed martial arts event held by the Ultimate Fighting Championship.
 His first match in the tournament, the second in the card, pitted him against American Kenpo expert and two-time World Kickboxing Federation super heavyweight champion Zane Frazier.

-Rosier opened the match knocking Frazier down with punches, knee strikes and an elbow strike to the turtled up Frazier's back, but his opponent recovered and went to exchange knee strikes with him in the clinch.
+Rosier opened the match knocking Frazier down with punches, knee strikes and an elbow strike to the turtled-up Frazier's back, but his opponent recovered and went to exchange knee strikes with him in the clinch.
 At that moment, capitalizing on the lack of regulation about hair pulling and groin attacks, Frazier managed to take over by striking Rosier with a low blow and dragging him by the hair.
 The kenpo fighter dominated the fight with striking combinations both standing and on their knees, even breaking Rosier's jaw with a right hand.
 Some minutes later, however, Frazier slowed down due to exhaustion, allowing Rosier to recover and come back with several punches that put Frazier against the fence.
 Rosier then pushed him down to the mat and scored multiple punches and stomps to the back of the head until Frazier's corner threw the towel.

 In the semifinals, Rosier came up against Dutch savate fighter Gerard Gordeau.
 The Dutchman targeted Rosier's knees with leg kicks and kept distance with him through jabbing.
 When Rosier was forced to cover down after a barrage of knees and elbows, Gordeau scored a stomp to the spleen, prompting Rosier to tap on the mat, signalling his submission.
 Although eliminated from the tournament, Rosier praised Gordeau and expressed the desire to return.

 After this, he continued to compete in MMA and next fought at UFC 4 where he lost via submission 14 seconds into his bout with "The Ghetto Man" Joe Charles.
 He competed five more times in MMA, losing four and winning one, and retired with a record of two wins and six losses.

+Professional wrestling

+On October 24, 1998, Rosier lost a worked match against the original Tiger Mask, Satoru Sayama, by submission to a leg lock in the Universal Fighting-Arts Organization.

 Later life

-After retiring from competition, Kevin suffered several bouts of illness (including open-heart surgery and a nearly fatal fall while already in intensive care).
-By August 2013, Kevin was in stable health & reportedly residing in a retirement resort in Nashville.
+After retiring from competition, Rosier suffered several bouts of illness (including open-heart surgery and a nearly fatal fall while already in intensive care).
+By August 2013, he was in stable health and reportedly residing in a retirement resort in suburban Nashville.

-In April 2015, Rosier died of an apparent heart attack.
+Rosier died of an apparent heart attack on April 14, 2015, aged 53, while living at The Manor at Steeplechase, an assisted living center in Cool Springs, Tennessee.
+He had been suffering from dementia.